antvis/algorithm/packages/graph-gpu/README.md

 # AntV Graph Algorithm based on WebGPU

-`webgpu-graph` is a GPU accelerated graph analytics library, with functionality like [WebGPU](https://www.w3.org/TR/webgpu/) which provides modern features such as compute shader(in [WGSL](https://www.w3.org/TR/WGSL/)).
+`graph-gpu` is a GPU accelerated graph analytics library, with functionality like [WebGPU](https://www.w3.org/TR/webgpu/) which provides modern features such as compute shader(in [WGSL](https://www.w3.org/TR/WGSL/)).
 Compared with CPU version, we almost gain ~100x speed up with big datasets.

 It's inspired by [cuGraph](https://github.com/rapidsai/cugraph) and other implementations based on CUDA.